-Traditionally, an MRI (Magentic Resonance Imaging) produces images of organs and soft tissue throughout the body using magnetic fields and radio frequency waves.
+Traditionally, an MRI (Magnetic Resonance Imaging) produces images of organs and soft tissue throughout the body using magnetic fields and radiofrequency waves.
 It occasionally requires an intravenous injection of contrast medium into a vein, to create clearer images.

-Patients with cancer in axillary lymph nodes, with an unknown primary tumour,
+• cancer in axillary lymph nodes, with an unknown primary tumour.

 If you have any metal implants of any kind, eg joint replacements.

 If you have a pacemaker or neurostimulator implanted.